-- (1) For any LPGRR requiring an ERCOT project for implementation, upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the next regularly scheduled meeting.
-For Urgent LPGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the LPGRR. - (2) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
-In considering action on a TAC Report, the ERCOT Board shall: - (a) Approve the LPGRR as recommended in the TAC Report or as modified by the ERCOT Board; - (b) Reject the LPGRR; - (c) Defer decision on the LPGRR; or - (d) Remand the LPGRR to TAC with instructions. - (3) If a motion is made to approve an LPGRR and that motion fails, the LPGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve, defer or remand the LPGRR.
-The rejected LPGRR shall be subject to appeal pursuant to Section 2.5, Appeal of Action. - (4) Within three Business Days after the ERCOT Board takes action on an LPGRR, ERCOT shall post a Board Report reflecting the ERCOT Board action on the ERCOT website.
+- (1) The following LPGRRs require ERCOT Board approval: - (a) Any LPGRR requiring an ERCOT project for implementation; and - (b) Any LPGRR that is related to a Nodal Protocol Revision Request (NPRR), a Planning Guide Revision Request (PGRR), or a revision request requiring an ERCOT project for implementation, excluding Administrative LPGRRs pursuant to paragraph (5) of Section 2.1, Introduction. - (2) For any LPGRR requiring ERCOT Board approval, upon issuance of a TAC Report and Impact Analysis to the ERCOT Board, the ERCOT Board shall review the TAC Report and the Impact Analysis at the next regularly scheduled meeting.
+For Urgent LPGRRs, the ERCOT Board shall review the TAC Report and Impact Analysis at the next regularly scheduled meeting, unless a special meeting is required due to the urgency of the LPGRR. - (3) The quorum and voting requirements for ERCOT Board action are set forth in the ERCOT Bylaws.
+In considering action on a TAC Report, the ERCOT Board shall: - (a) Approve the LPGRR as recommended in the TAC Report or as modified by the ERCOT Board;

+- (b) Reject the LPGRR; - (c) Defer decision on the LPGRR; or - (d) Remand the LPGRR to TAC with instructions. - (4) If a motion is made to approve an LPGRR and that motion fails, the LPGRR shall be deemed rejected by the ERCOT Board unless at the same meeting the ERCOT Board later votes to approve, defer or remand the LPGRR.
+The rejected LPGRR shall be subject to appeal pursuant to Section 2.4, Appeal of Action. - (5) Within three Business Days after the ERCOT Board takes action on an LPGRR, ERCOT shall post a Board Report reflecting the ERCOT Board action on the ERCOT website.

-2.5 Appeal of Action
+2.4 Appeal of Action